slicervm/docs.slicervm.com/docs/examples/jenkins.md

 1. Run a Jenkins master and add build-slaves separately or via a public cloud plugin (EC2, GCE, etc)
 2. Add ephemeral build slaves to a Jenkins master (existing, or hosted in Slicer)

-Read about [Jenkins and Slicer](https://actuated.com/blog/bringing-firecracker-to-jenkins) including a demo video showing how fast builds can start.
+## Learn more

+Read how Slicer works and compares to the Docker( Docker In Docker / Docker Socket), Kubernetes (privileged Pod), or EC2 (long start-up times), in our announcement on the [Actuated blog](https://actuated.com/blog/bringing-firecracker-to-jenkins

+Watch a video walkthrough on our [YouTube channel](https://www.youtube.com/watch?v=LSUVBGfzf3s).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/5RjtVM4bvp0?si=LSUVBGfzf3s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-## Run a Jenkins master
+## 1. Run a Jenkins master

 You can run a Jenkins master within a Slicer microVM, and have everything set up for you automatically via a userdata script.